isomorphicdude/Random-Python-for-class/README.md

 This repository will be devoted to the Python course offered at my college but it is not limited to the contents on the curriculum.

-Everyone is welcome to contribute!
+Everyone is welcome to contribute (pronounced help me out)!

 24/02/2021